 Improving Adult Literacy Instruction: Developing Reading and Writing

-At the request of the U.S. Department of Education, the National Research Council convened a committee of experts from many disciplines to synthesize research on literacy and learning in order to improve instruction for those served in adult education in the U.S. Improving Adult Literacy Instruction: Developing Reading and Writing, is based on this 2012 report and presents an overview of what is known about how literacy develops the component skills of reading and writing, and the practices that are effective for developing them.
-It also describes principles of reading and writing instruction that can guide those who design and administer programs or courses to improve adult literacy skills.
-Although this is not intended as a "how to" manual for instructors, teachers may also find the information presented here to be helpful as they plan and deliver instruction.
+Presents an overview of what is known about how literacy develops the component skills of reading and writing, and the practices that are effective for developing them.
+Also describes principles of reading and writing instruction that can guide those who design and administer programs or courses to improve adult literacy skills.

 Just Write!
 Guide

-This public domain, printable resource from Teaching Excellence in Adult Literacy (TEAL) “aims to help adult education instructors improve the writing instruction they already use in their programs” (page 6).
+This resource from Teaching Excellence in Adult Literacy (TEAL) “aims to help adult education instructors improve the writing instruction they already use in their programs.”
 It is not a curriculum, but a guide to increase familiarity with evidence-based writing instruction and translate research findings into teaching practices.

 Online Writing Lab (OWL)

-The Online Writing Lab (OWL) at Purdue University houses FREE writing resources and instructional materials.
-Students, members of the community, and users worldwide will find information to assist with writing instruction or projects.
-This professional development link offers resources for understanding and teaching prewriting, outlining, paragraphing, quoting, paraphrasing, summarizing, avoiding plagiarism, and many other writing skills for students at grade levels 7-12.
+This website offers resources for understanding and teaching prewriting, outlining, paragraphing, quoting, paraphrasing, summarizing, avoiding plagiarism, and many other writing skills for students at grade levels 7-12.

 Using Graphic Organizers to Develop Academic Writing